 THE REGIONAL CERTIFICATE

-The regional certificate is an official document issued by the Minister of External Relations of the Brussels-Capital Region that the regional representation can use to establish its status towards the Region.
+The regional certificate is an official document issued by the State Secretary in charge of the European and International Relations of the Brussels-Capital Region.
+The regional representation can use this certificate to establish its status towards the Region.
 The certificate recognises the office as the official representation of a government or other public body on Brussels territory.
 Regional and city offices, until now, have no official status in Belgium, which means that their staff does not enjoy the privileges and immunities of national diplomatic representations.
 The certificate can help offices to deal with municipal and regional administrations and service providers in general.
-Consult the list of accredited regional and local representations here.

 HOW TO OBTAIN THE REGIONAL CERTIFICATE ?

-New representative offices can send a request to Mr Guy VANHENGEL, Minister for External Relations (Kunstlaan 9, 1210 Brussels) who is responsible for issuing this certificate every year to official representations of cities, regions and other public bodies.
+New representative offices can send a request to Mr Pascal SMET, State Secretary in charge of European and International Relations (37 Blvd du Roi Albert II, 1030 Brussels) who is responsible for issuing this certificate every year to official representations of cities, regions and other public bodies.
 The application on official letterhead paper of the public entity should mention the name of the person who will be appointed as director of the representation as well as the address, phone number, fax, email address and website.
 The application should also contain other documents, such as the statutes, a mission statement, a copy of the legal document setting up the representation or, if possible, copies of relevant Parliamentary reports.
 The Office of the Brussels Commissioner for Europe and International Organisations will examine the application and advise the Minister on the matter.
 It is also in charge of the yearly update of all certificates as well as punctual updates on demand.
 Contact person: Karin Impens, Deputy to the Commissioner at firstname.lastname@example.org